 Do I have to pay for the COVID-19 vaccine?

 The COVID-19 vaccine is free for everyone in British Columbia who is able to receive it.

 - The BC Centre for Disease Control (BCCDC) and Health Canada are the best sources of COVID-19 vaccine information.
 You can register online and you will be contacted when you can make an appointment for your vaccine.

 Are there any side effects to the COVID-19 vaccine?

 Vaccines are very safe.
 Any medicine or vaccine has a small chance of side effects.
 It is much safer to get the vaccine than to get COVID-19.
-The mRNA vaccines are not live virus vaccines and cannot give you COVID-19.

 After being vaccinated against COVID-19, some people have reported mild, short-term side effects similar to those experienced after a flu shot, which go away after 1-2 days.
 These side effects include: